lennvdh/Workshop-React/README.md

 npx create-react-app my-app
 cd my-app
 npm start
-If you've previously installed create-react-app globally via npm install -g create-react-app, we recommend you uninstall the package using npm uninstall -g create-react-app or yarn global remove create-react-app to ensure that npx always uses the latest version.
+If you've previously installed create-react-app globally via<br> **npm install -g create-react-app**,<br>
+we recommend you uninstall the package using<br>
+**npm uninstall -g create-react-app or yarn global remove create-react-app**<br> to ensure that npx always uses the latest version.

 (npx comes with npm 5.2+ and higher, see instructions for older npm versions)